-As an experienced product designer working in Cork, Ireland, I focus on user experience, creativity and how science and psychology can work together to make good design decisions.
+As a seasoned designer, photographer and scribbler working in Cork, Ireland, I focus on user experience, creativity and how science and psychology work together to make good design decisions.

 I am Head of Design at C&R, where I enjoy using my multidisciplinary skills and love of creative thinking to build enterprise solutions for many of the largest and most interesting companies around, including

 - Top 3 sporting label

 My path to becoming a designer wasn’t conventional.
 At seven my father sat me down to watch 2001: A Space Odyssey, which was a formative experience.
 Kubrick’s vision was seared into my visual cortex.
 Some might think this was a cruel thing for my father to do, but I know he was only trying to teach me unconventional but valuable life lessons.
 I wanted to be a director after this.

 Next, I taught myself machine code and obsessively played text adventure games on an underpowered, definitely non sentient, but fun early 80s home computer called the Spectrum 48k.
 This inspired me to write adventure stories and an interest in writing.

 At the age of 12, my sister gave me her Nikon EM, which made me look at everything differently.
 For some strange reason that I still can’t understand, I wanted to be a war photographer.
 Having a strong aversion to the sound of even the smallest Halloween firecracker, that dream was effectively over.